Balancing The Benefits and Risks of Artificial Intelligence: A C-Suite Guide

 Choose Use Cases Wisely

 Let’s take one of the most common AI applications — customer request processing automation.
 Given that many user requests are similar and thus are treated by human experts similarly, this appears as a perfect area for AI implementation.
 However, more often than not, a more detailed analysis reveals that each customer still has their own set of requirements and nuances that need to be individually considered.
-This would make such an AI model extremely complex, which usually takes more time and money than any average company can afford.
+This would make such an AI chat robot extremely complex, which usually takes more time and money than any average company can afford.
 Moreover, especially at large enterprises, there can be multiple different input systems that would require substantially different AI model variations.
-As a result, such an AI initiative would create more problems than it would solve.
+As a result, such an AI initiative would create more problems instead of improving customer service efficiency.

 So before making any conclusions about AI feasibility for your business case, ask the following questions: